opensearch-project/documentation-website/_migrations/index.md

 ![Migration architecture overview]({{site.url}}{{site.baseurl}}/images/migrations/migration-architecture-overview.svg)

 1. Client traffic is directed to the existing cluster.
-2. An ALB with Capture Proxies relaying traffic to source while replicating to Amazon MSK.
+2. An Application Load Balancer (ALB) with capture proxies relays traffic to a source while replicating data to Amazon Managed Streaming for Apace Kafka (AWS MSK).
-3. With continuous traffic capture in place, a Reindex-from-Snapshot (RFS) is initiated by the user via Migration Console.
+3. With continuous traffic capture in place, a `reindex-from-snapshot` is initiated by the user via Migration Console.
-4. Once Reindex-from-Snapshot is complete, traffic captured is replayed from MSK by Traffic Replayer.
+4. Once `reindex-from-snapshot` is complete, traffic captured is replayed from AWS MSK by Traffic Replayer.
-5. Performance and behavior of traffic sent to source and target clusters are compared by reviewing logs and metrics.
+5. Performance and behavior of traffic sent to the source and target clusters are compared by reviewing logs and metrics.
-6. After confirming the target cluster’s functionality meets expectations the use redirects clients to new target.
+6. After confirming the target cluster’s functionality meets expectations, clients are redirected to the new target.